zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/index.md

 ## Getting the recovery kernel

-If you are trying to install your own disk image onto your Cr-48 Chrome Notebook (maybe you're following the [Chromium OS Developer Instructions](/chromium-os/developer-guide)), you need the recovery kernel.
+If you are trying to install your own disk image onto your Cr-48 Chrome Notebook (maybe you're following the [ChromiumOS Developer Instructions](/chromium-os/developer-guide)), you need the recovery kernel.
 You can find it at:
 <https://dl.google.com/dl/edgedl/chromeos/recovery/mario_recovery_kernel.zip>